-The consolidated financial statements have been audited by HLB who will retire and, being eligible, offer themselves for reappointment at the 2021 annual general meeting.
-In the last three years preceding 31 December 2020, there has been no change in the auditors of the Company.
+The consolidated financial statements have been audited by HLB who will retire and, being eligible, offer themselves for reappointment at the forthcoming 2025 annual general meeting.
+In the last four years preceding 31 December 2024, there has been no change in the auditors of the Company.